B.A. in Acting/Directing, Texas A&M University – Corpus Christi, 2010

 B.A. in Theatre Arts/English, Hendrix College, 2002

 Benjamin Mason studied Theatre and English at Hendrix College and earned a MFA in Theatrical Scenic Design from the University of Alabama – Tuscaloosa.
 As part of his MFA program, he served a year-long internship at the Alabama Shakespeare Festival, working as carpenter and (sometimes) assisting the technical director.
 He has created the scenic designs for over 50 productions, and assisted in or led the construction of more than 70 shows, during his career.
 He wishes to thank his family for their love and support; Elaine, Joseph, and William.
 Some of his favorite designs include: The Mikado, The Glass Menagerie, The Liar, and Into the Woods.

-The drama department is further supported through a network of award-winning adjunct instructors:
+The Drama Department is further supported through a network of award-winning artists and instructors: